dportik/SuperCRUNCH/README.md

 + [trimAl](http://trimal.cgenomics.org/)

 Helpful installation instructions for these dependencies can be found on the [wiki installation page](https://github.com/dportik/SuperCRUNCH/wiki/Installation-Instructions).
+Please note that some modules do not require any dependencies.
+If you plan to use only a subset of modules you can quickly check which modules require dependencies [here](https://github.com/dportik/SuperCRUNCH/wiki/Installation-Instructions).

 SuperCRUNCH scripts can be run using Mac OSX (10.10+) and Linux, and can also work with Windows if using Cygwin.